Patrick Ryan (Irish priest): IRA activity

+By 1968, Ryan was back in Ireland during the start of The Troubles.
+His role in the Pallottine order at the time was to receive donations throughout Ireland.
+He instead began to pass these donations to the IRA, abandoning the order.
+His role as a priest was considered excellent cover for his actions.
+After the 1969 Libyan coup, he was chosen to visit leader Muammar Gaddafi, becoming the conduit between the regime and the IRA, which resulted in Gaddafi helping to fund and supply weapons to the organization.

+In 1975, Ryan was in Switzerland, where he held bank accounts, when he noticed a small memo timer.
+This was a device that was intended to remind the user of things such as parking timer limits.
+After purchasing the device, he was able to re-engineer it into a more reliable detonation timer.
+These devices became a hallmark of IRA attacks, with fragments found at the 1979 Warrenpoint ambush that killed 18 British soldiers, as well as the 1984 Brighton hotel bombing that narrowly avoided killing British Prime Minister Margaret Thatcher.

 On 1 May 1988, three off-duty British servicemen were killed in the Netherlands.
 On 30 June 1988, acting on a tip-off, Belgian police went to the home of an IRA sympathiser and arrested Ryan, who was believed to be acting as quartermaster of the IRA active service unit in Belgium.
 Upon his arrest, the police seized a quantity of bomb-making equipment and manuals, and a large sum of foreign currency.
 The British authorities provided substantial evidence in support of a request for Ryan's extradition from Belgium to face charges in Britain.
 Legal argument between the two countries ensued and, following a hunger strike in protest against his possible extradition to Britain, Ryan was, after a court ruling, instead deported to the Republic of Ireland.

 On 30 November 1988, the European Court of Human Rights ruled that Britain was in breach of European law for permitting the detention for up to a week of people suspected of connections with terrorist groups.
 Prime Minister Margaret Thatcher reacted angrily to the court ruling and to Britain's failure to secure the extradition of Patrick Ryan, who was wanted on charges of helping the outlawed IRA.

-Thatcher told the House of Commons: "We shall consider the judgment carefully and also the human rights of the victims and potential victims of terrorism."
+Thatcher told the House of Commons: "We shall consider the judgment carefully, and also the human rights of the victims and potential victims of terrorism."

 Extradition demand

 Upon his transfer to Ireland, Britain formally demanded Ryan's extradition.

-On 29 November 1988, Conservative MP Michael Mates called at PMQs for the immediate extradition of this "terrorist".
+On 29 November 1988, Conservative MP Michael Mates called at PMQs for his immediate extradition.
 Thatcher responded: